Kripsii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execution permission to the owner, the group owner and the other users, to the file hello
+sets permission to the file as follows
+owner: no permission at all
+group:no permission at all
+other users: all permissions